-Q: Can you share some of the thinking behind the tour, Josh.
+Q: Can you share some of the thinking behind the tour, Josh?

-Then we’ll go into the fulfillment center, where products are packaged and replenished based on Kanban.
-The operation is set to a handful of different tasks which dictate the flow of the line, the number of resources deployed, so on and so forth, to make sure that they ship the necessary quantity on time, with good quality.
-There’s a fair amount of technology built in to the process that Tom created from scratch.
-So it’s a really cool example of technology, automation I guess, data processing, built in support of the teams, not in a way that creates burden but in a way that relieves burden.
+Then we’ll go into the fulfillment center, where products are packaged and replenished based on kanban.
+The operation is set to a handful of different tasks, which dictate line flow, the number of resources deployed, and so on, to ensure that they ship the necessary quantity on time and with good quality.
+Also, Tom built a fair amount of technology into the process, which he created from scratch.
+So it’s an excellent example of technology, automation, data processing, and built-in support of the teams, not in a way that creates burden but in a way that relieves burden.

 Q: How are they going to think and act differently as a result of observing these companies and participating in these exercises?

 The promise is not to show you perfect lean examples to copy and paste.
-The promise is more about studying examples of organizations undergoing Lean transformation, trying to learn from their experience …
+The promise is more about studying examples of organizations undergoing lean transformation, trying to learn from their experience …

 I think we’re going to see a lot of diversity even in workplaces where there might be similar operations.
-Zingerman’s and ATC both have customer call centers — more or less the same function.
-But there are also differences.
-One business is massively seasonal in the form of a food-based mail order business, while the other is less seasonal.
-Learning how to explore those in a consistent way that participants can learn from is where we’re relying heavily on the Lean transformation framework to be a lens through which we’ll study these different examples.
+For example, Zingerman’s and ATC both have customer call centers — more or less the same function.
+But there are also differences: one business is massively seasonal in the form of a food-based mail-order business, while the other is less seasonal.
+Learning how to explore those in a consistent way that participants can learn from is where we’re relying heavily on the lean transformation framework to be a lens through which we’ll study these different examples.